Azure-Samples/ai-language-samples/src/dotnet/mcp/README.md

 1. Build the `src\dotnet\mcp\LanguageMcp.sln` solution. `dotnet build .\src\dotnet\mcp\`
 1. Test using an MCP client.

-### Setting up the LanguageMcpServer
+## Setting up the LanguageMcpServer

-#### Commandline arguments

-The Language MCP Server accepts an optional command-line parameter which instructs which tools are needed.
+The `LanguageMcpServer` accepts one optional commandline argument which instructs which tools are needed. the accpeted value is a comma-separated string containing all the tools expected to be run.
 If nothing is specified all tools are run.
+You can use the `args` attrubute of the mcp server to pass this value.

-Currently ths following values are supported for tools:
+Currently ths following values are supported for commandline parameter:

 - `PiiRedactionTool`
 - `ExtractEntitiesTool`